Development-in-JVM-Languages/hw1/README.md

 ## Description
 - Implement a `BigInt` class that supports working with arbitrarily large integers (beyond `Long.MAX_VALUE`) without using Java’s built-in `BigInteger`.
-- Your implementation must adhere to the provided interface (`BigIntInterface`).
 -  The class must support basic arithmetic operations, comparisons (with both `BigInt` and primitive types), and utility functions.
 ## Requirements